bhbmaster/rhood/README.md

 wsl /mnt/path/to/your/rhood/archive/parse-outputs.sh save
 ```

-Also schedule the rotate.sh script to run once every few days (I run mine once every Sunday).
+Also schedule the archive/rotate.sh & csv/rotate.sh script to run once every few days (I run mine once every Sunday).
 On Windows, you will need to create a similar bat file for it:

-* rotate.sh --> this script compressed the archived dat files into tar.xz files and the archived output files into txt.xz.
+* archive/rotate.sh --> this script compressed the archived dat files into single tar.xz files and the archived output files into txt.xz.
 The txt.xz can later be analyzed along with the uncompressed output files with parse-outputs.sh.
-* rotate.bat --> not included but you can make it. it should just kick off run.sh with bash (ex: cygwin's bash)
+* archive/rotate.bat --> batch script to kick off the rotate.sh from windows. not included but you can make it. it just kicks off rotate.sh with cygwins bash

+**archive/rotate.bat**

 ```batch
 @echo off